iredmail/docs/upgrade/0-upgrade.iredmail.0.8.6-0.8.7.md

 We need 5 new SQL columns in `vmail` database:

 * `mailbox.enablelmtp`: used by Dovecot LMTP server.
-* `mailbox.settings`: used to store addition per-user settings, default value is empty.
+* `mailbox.settings`: used to store additional per-user settings, default value is empty.
 Used in iRedAdmin-Pro.
 * `domain.settings`: used to store per-domain settings, default is empty.
 Used in iRedAdmin-Pro.
-* `admin.settings`: used to store addition per-admin settings, default value is empty.
+* `admin.settings`: used to store additional per-admin settings, default value is empty.
 Used in iRedAdmin-Pro.
 * `alias.islist`: used to mark a sql record is a mail list account, default value is `0` (means not a mail list account).
 This helps avoid complex SQL queries.

 Some existing columns in table `vmail.domain` are not needed anymore, they will